-Before taking online Spanish lessons, a lot of people research whether they should learn Latin American vs. Spain Spanish.
-We know the best way to learn Spanish is immersion so many language students want to know how best spend our time.
-The good news for Spanish language learners in the UK is that Spain is nearby.
+Before taking online Spanish lessons, a lot of people research whether they should learn Latin American or Spain Spanish.
+We know the best way to learn Spanish is immersion, so many language students want to know how best to spend their time.
+The good news for Spanish language learners located in Europe is that Spain is nearby.
 That means you can learn Spain Spanish and then go on holiday to practice your skills, but don’t be surprised if you hear other languages while you are traveling in Spain.
 In this article, we tell you what other languages are spoken in Spain.

 We learned before that Spain makes up less than 10% of the world’s Spanish speakers, but did you know that Spain is not a monolingual nation?
 Though Castilian Spanish is spoken by 72% of the population, there are three other co-official languages in the country: Euskara, Catalan, and Galician.
 As the first language of many in their respective regions, nearly all people who speak Euskara, Catalan, and Galician are also fluent in Castilian Spanish.
 At times a source of conflict and at times a source of vibrant multinationalist identity conversations, these languages are important both culturally and politically to the history and future of Spain.